met4citizen/Hypergraph/README.md

 Simulation has two modes/views: `Space` and `Time`.

 In `Space` mode the system simulates the evolution of the spatial hypergraph.
-The nodes representing "atoms of space" are joined by hyperedges representing their relations.
-In the large-scale limit, the spatial hypergraph represents a space-like state of the universe.
+The nodes, joined by hyperedges, represent "atoms of space".
+According to the Wolfram Model, the spatial hypergraph represents a spacelike state of the universe, in which elementary particles are localized persistent structures.

 In `Time` mode the system builds up a causal graph.
-In this view, the nodes are updating events and the edges their causal relationships.
-According to the Wolfram Physics Model, the flux of edges in the causal graph is related to physical energy and momentum, and causal cones correspond to physical light cones with lengths related to the speed of light.
+In this view, the nodes are updating events and the directed edges their causal relationships.
+According to the Wolfram Model, the flux of causal edges through spacelike hypersurfaces is related to energy and the flux of causal edges through timelike hypersurfaces is related to momentum.

 Media control buttons let you rewind to the beginning, start/pause simulation and skip to the end. `Speed` sets the frame rate.